Awesome, send us an email at email@example.com! Even if you just want your merch listed on the author store – teedun.com/store.

 As a teen I read everything high fantasy, magical book I could get my hands on, but I also was a big fan of urban fantasy.
 I read authors like Laurell K. Hamilton, Sherrilyn Kenyon, Christine Feehan, and Kim Harrison.
 From those authors came my fascination with mixing reality and fantasy with really awesome female protagonists leading the charge.
 I like to think of my YA Urban Fantasy/Paranormal Romance as a mixture of the elements from high fantasy (coming of age, quests, bonds, and extreme magic) with the components of urban fantasy (modern world, heroic female, and devil-may-care attitude).

 I write Young Adult fiction.
 Always.
 Why?
 Because I believe the teenage and young adult experience is powerful.
 My characters range in age from 15-18 (so far) but they are always going to be set in a uniquely coming of age realm of experience.
 Everything else, whether it’s high fantasy or urban fantasy, is my lens for examining that experience.

 The Courtlight series and the Crown Service series are both set in the Algardis Universe.
 Crown Service starts three centuries before the beginning of the Courtlight series.
 In the second century of the Algardis empire, the land is fractured into principalities and fiefdoms.
 The mages are in control and different factions within them go to war, a civil war that lasted off-and-on for one hundred years.
-Check out teasers into Blades of Magic, Book One in the Crown Service series here.
+Check out Blades of Magic, Book One in the Crown Service series for FREE here.